-Use similar colors to hide objects/ make them less prominent.
+- Use similar colors to hide objects/ make them less prominent.

-	- Place interesting, stimulating games near the person (only to the extent the person may enjoy)
+- Place interesting, stimulating games near the person (but only to the extent the person may enjoy.)

 - Place reminiscence objects like albums, photographs, and posters within sight.

 - Arrange the daily routine such that the person can walk around safely for at least some time.
 For this, create a space that is safe to walk in.

-	- Arrange the daily routine such that the person spends at least part of the day feeling socially connected to others.
+- Arrange the daily routine and the home such that the person spends at least part of the day socially connected to others.
 For example, seat the person where they can watch kids play, or watch neighboring activities, or be part of the family’s evening get-together.
 Have some area where the person can spend time interacting with other family members.
 Ensure that the person does not feel isolated.

 Reduce chances of tripping/ hurting.

 - Have fewer objects on the floor and remove superfluous furniture.

-	- Remove sharp objects like knives (keep them locked)
+- Remove sharp objects like knives (and keep them locked).

 - Remove objects that could break and hurt the person, such as crystal vases, glass, and porcelain plates.
 Keep them locked and take out only when using.

 - Remove furniture with sharp edges.